Mental Health/Juvenile Justice Action Network

 Working together to improve services and policies for youth with mental health needs involved with the juvenile justice system

-Recent research shows that 70 percent of youth in the juvenile justice system meet the criteria for at least one mental health disorder such as major depression, bipolar disorder or anxiety conditions.
-Many of these youth land in the juvenile justice system because their conditions are unrecognized, community services aren’t available, or systems aren’t coordinating effectively to put the right support in place.
-Learn more
+The overwhelming majority of young people in the juvenile justice system meet the criteria for at least one mental health disorder such as major depression, bipolar disorder or anxiety conditions.
+These conditions are often the reason they land in the juvenile justice system in the first place.
+Community treatment is often unavailable or poorly coordinated.

 The Mental Health/Juvenile Justice Action Network was established in 2007 to forge and implement innovative solutions for better identifying and treating youth with mental health needs in the juvenile justice system.
 The network was an issue-focused forum for the development and exchange of ideas and strategies across states, and for sharing practical information and expertise in support of reform.
 The eight mental health/juvenile justice action network sites were: Connecticut, Colorado, Illinois, Louisiana, Pennsylvania, Ohio, Texas and Washington.